Keeping ploughing engines, implements and skills alive

 Registered in England and Wales, Company No. 07750299

-Michael Goodman died on 7 March aged 78 after a long illness.
-He was a highly skilled engineer with a lifelong interest in the ploughing engine and associated tackle and a founder member of the SPC.
-With its loss so soon after Charles Roads the Steam Plough Club has suffered a huge gap in its pursuit of knowledge of steam cultivation and Fowlers in particular.
+Michael was a highly skilled engineer with a lifelong interest in the ploughing engine and associated tackle and a founder member of the SPC.

 He quickly realised his ambition to own ploughing engines, preferably AAs.
 At the age of 18 he had acquired a pair from Lugg’s yard at Billingshurst, AA7s 15563/4, Wayfarer and Wanderer, the cost being £400 on hire purchase to include a living van.
 Payments being kept up Wayfarer and the van were first driven from Sussex to Mike’s home in Brookman’s Park taking three or four days.

-Mike made contact with Harper Roads and his son Charles to buy a plough that was then towed down the A1 by Richard Nixon’s Sentinel waggon from Sleaford to a new base at Wymondley – not something to be attempted in today’s traffic!
+Mike made contact with Harper Roads and his son Charles to buy a plough that was then towed down the A1 by Richard Nixon’s Sentinel waggon from Sleaford to a new base at Wymondley, 87 miles; not something to be attempted in today’s traffic!
 This led to a lifelong friendship with Charles.
 By then Wayfarer was appearing at local rallies and restoration continued on Wanderer.

 After the tragic death of Harper Roads, young Charles was left with 20 engines and tackle that had to be moved from Sleaford to his yard at Orwell something that Mike willingly helped with.
 After several hair-raising adventures this was achieved.
 Soon after Mike and his mother moved to Old North Road and that made working on the engines at Orwell so much easier.